Warning: Pessimism is Hazardous to Your Health

 How to Gain Optimism over Pessimism

 While we do not want to overlook the difficulties, we tend to face at times.
 An optimistic view looks for the opportunity in life.
-Recently we asked this question of top performing employees of some of our clients: what do you want out of life?
+Recently we asked this question of top performing employees at a dozen of our clients: what do you want out of life?
 Their responses fit into these categories:

 Do You Favor Pessimism or Optimism?

 Where do your responses fit?
 These kinds of desires are the true motivators in life.
-Aslo, the above examples give us hope for positive living.
-You know as well as I do that there are many tragic and seemingly insurmountable problems to solve in this world: human trafficking, climate change, poverty, hunger, war, disease, secular violence, racism, etc. Great ideas and great people are desperately needed.
-All human progress is built on people who are willing to break boundaries with an optimistic approach that says it can be done.
+Also, the above examples give us hope for positive living.
+You know as well as I do that there are tragic and insurmountable problems to solve in this world: human trafficking, climate change, poverty, hunger, war, disease, secular violence, and racism.
+The world desperately needs great ideas and people.
+Human progress accelerates when people break boundaries with an optimistic approach that declares the impossible possible.
 Most importantly, as William Clement Stone declared, “Whatever the mind of man can conceive and believe, it can achieve!”

 If this touches a chord with you, here are seventeen things you can do to cultivate more optimism over pessimism.
 If we as humans use only a small percentage of our potential, isn’t it worth the effort access more of it?
 For example, consider these ideas.